lilith645/Diablo-Revived/README.md

 - ⬜️ Make stash persistent between characters
 - ⬜️ Increase inventory size and/or add inventory tabs
 - ⬜️ Repair all equipped option
+- ⬜️ Adjust zoom with mouse wheel scrolling
+- ⬜️ Click on an item name to pick it up
+- ⬜️ Highlight items with colour coding by rarity
+- ⬜️ Toggle highlighting with a key (like PoE)

 Add a config file that allows players to customise their experience, including options to: